folio-org/folio-org.github.io/guides/describe-schema.md

 At GitHub, detected issues are listed on the front page of each pull-request.
 For any branch or pull-request build, follow the "details" link via the coloured checkmark through to Jenkins.
 Then see "Artifacts" at the top-right for the processing report.
-The analysis can also be [run locally](https://github.com/folio-org/folio-tools/tree/master/api-schema-lint).
+The analysis can also be run locally with the [api-schema-lint](https://github.com/folio-org/folio-tools/tree/master/api-schema-lint) tool.